-Farming organically has helped Cumbria farmer John Alpe create a profitable business in the face of volatile milk prices and challenging farm conditions.
+Farming organically has helped Lancashire farmer John Alpe create a profitable business in the face of volatile milk prices and challenging farm conditions.
 He explains why converting to organic was right for his farm.

 With land ranging between 500 to 1500 feet above sea level, managing dairy cattle and sheep is tough, especially at a scale needed to be profitable – something many farmers have struggled with in recent years.

 John and his wife Rachel bought the farm in 1994 when milk prices were 22p/litre and lamb was £40/head, but within four short years the market had turned on its head and the business was struggling.

 “In 1998 with BSE and a plummeting currency, it created massive problems,” he says.
 “The milk price fell to 16p/litre and lambs went to £22/head.
 None of it added up.”

 John was left with three choices: To sell the farm, increase output significantly to make his assets work harder, or to go down an entirely different path by moving to organic.

 “We decided to look at the stewardship schemes available, and organic was one of those options,” he says.
 “In a way, organic farming chose us.”

 At the time, John was already involved in several countryside stewardship schemes to help him make the most of the landscape and wildlife already on the farm.
 Moving to organic saw him ‘up his game’, he says.